turingschool-examples/frontend-mod-1-prework/section1/README.md

 At this point, you should have worked through all three files in the `exercises` directory.

+## Vocabulary

+Look back at that special spot in your notebook for vocabulary.
+Have you updated with with definitions, diagrams, and code samples?
+If not, do so now!

 ## Relections

 📝 Answer the prompts in the `reflection.md` file in the `section1` directory.
 The `.md` file extension for this file refers to markdown formatting.
 Markdown is a markup language to help format your text.
 [This article](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) shows everything you need for basic Markdown formatting.